fikasp/imaginify/README.md

 ## Introduction

 Imaginify is an AI SaaS platform built on Next.js 14, specializing in advanced image processing capabilities.
-With secure payment integration via Stripe and robust image transformation features, EasyRead offers a comprehensive solution for image restoration, recoloring, object removal, and more.
+With secure payment integration via Stripe and robust image transformation features, Imaginify offers a comprehensive solution for image restoration, recoloring, object removal, and more.
 Enhance your portfolio and learn through our detailed tutorial available on YouTube.

 You can try it out here: **[https://imaginify-fikasp.vercel.app](https://imaginify-fikasp.vercel.app)**